SCOVILL'S INSTANTANEOUS LENS AND SHUTTER

 Scovill's Instantaneous Lens and Shutter, manual version

-Scovill's Instantaneous Lens and Shutter, pneumatic version, with a rounded casing edge adjacent to the lens barrel versus the squared edge on the manual model.
-Note the nipple at the base of the shutter front, and the valve and linkage at rear
+Scovill's Instantaneous Lens and Shutter, pneumatic version, with a rounded casing edge adjacent to the aperture and lens barrel versus the squared edge on the manual model.
+Note the nipple at the base of the shutter, and the pneumatic valve at the rear.

 Scovill's Instantaneous Lens and Shutter is believed to have made its appearance on the Henry Clay Camera as early as June, 1891, and is seen in catalogue engravings in the January, 1892, Scovill & Adams "How to Make Photographs and Descriptive Price List".
 Pending better information, its manufacture is being attributed to American Optical Company/Scovill & Adams based upon the origination and assignment of its design patent.

-With the patent application for its design having been filed on August 7, 1891 and its appearance by January, 1892, the shutter was being manufactured at least three years prior to obtaining the patent.
+With its patent application having been filed on August 7, 1891 and its appearance by January, 1892, the shutter was being manufactured at least three years prior to obtaining the patent.
 Designed by Washington Irving Adams of Montclair, New Jersey, President & Treasurer of the Scovill & Adams Company of New York, Patent No. 536,253 was granted on March 26, 1895 and assigned to Scovill & Adams.
-The shutter's casing is very similar in shape to the Wale & Mathein Shutter, which was patented just one month earlier on February 19, 1895, Patent No. 534,337.
+The shutter's casing is very similar in shape to the Mathein (or Wale & Mathein) Shutter, which was patented just one month earlier on February 19, 1895, Patent No. 534,337.
 Over the past forty years, collectors have referred to the Mathein as a "Wale Shutter".
-In one sense, this is partially correct since the shutter's design was patented by Franz J. Mathein and the lenses are believed to have been made by George Wale.
+This is somewhat correct, in that the shutter's design was patented by Franz J. Mathein and the lenses are believed to have been made by George Wale.
 The firm of Wale & Mathein, Marksboro, New Jersey, produced the finished product and some shutters found today are marked "Wale & Mathein", while others have no markings.

 Patent for Scovill's Instantaneous Lens and Shutter Source: Google Patents

-Example of a Mathein (or Wale & Mathein) Shutter having the manufacturer's name, format, lens type (R.R. for Rapid Rectilinear), focal length and serial number
+Mathein Shutter having the manufacturer's name, format, lens type (R.R. for Rapid Rectilinear), focal length and serial number

-Despite Scovill's Instantaneous Lens and Shutter being the first shutter to be offered on the Henry Clay Camera, most Henry Clays (sliding-bed or hinged-bed models) are seen today with the Wale & Mathein Shutter.
+Despite Scovill's Instantaneous Lens and Shutter being the first shutter to be offered on the Henry Clay Camera, most Henry Clays (sliding-bed or hinged-bed designs) are seen today with the Mathein Shutter.
 Like Washington Irving Adams' Patent, Mathein's Patent was also assigned to Scovill & Adams.

 Similarities in design, the timing of patents and their assignment to Scovill & Adams, might suggest some connection between all these parties.
-What has been reflected in general through advertisements, is that early models of the Henry Clay were equipped with Scovill's Instantaneous Lens and Shutter, mid-production models with the Wale & Mathein and Bausch & Lomb's Iris Diaphragm in the last three years of production through 1899.
-Contrary to this, most surviving examples of the Henry Clay sliding-bed model are not found equipped with Scovill's Instantaneous Lens and Shutter.
+What has been reflected through advertisements, is that early models of the Henry Clay were equipped with Scovill's Instantaneous Lens and Shutter, mid-production models with the Wale & Mathein and Bausch & Lomb's Iris Diaphragm or Unicum during the last three years of production through 1899.
 Although not specifically mentioned in the description, the Henry Clay's engraving from Scovill's 1899 catalogue suggests that in standard form, it came equipped with a Unicum Shutter.
-We have never encountered one of these later Henry Clay's with a Unicum Shutter.

 By October, 1893, Scovill's Instantaneous Lens and Shutter was being billed as the "Instantaneous Lens and Plain Shutter" for the Henry Clay, and could be had with a pneumatic release for $5.00 extra: